benjamin-kraczek/benjamin-kraczek.github.io/_pages/about.md

 # Projects

-- [Calendar project](https://github.com/benjamin-kraczek/calendarProject) "A simple calendar that shows the month and can add events onto it."
+- [Calendar project](https://github.com/benjamin-kraczek/calendarProject) A simple calendar that shows the month and can add events onto it.

 ---
 ## Education